GeneralistDev/quick-roster/README.md

 #### Steps
 1. `pip install awscli && pip install formica formica-cli`
 2. `npm install -g yarn`
-3. `aws configure --profile gamification` and enter the ACCESS_KEY_ID and SECRET_ACCESS_KEY that were generated for your IAM user
+3. `aws configure --profile quick-roster` and enter the ACCESS_KEY_ID and SECRET_ACCESS_KEY that were generated for your IAM user
     - ACCESS_KEY_ID & SECRET_ACCESS_KEY are provided
     - Default region: `us-east-1`
     - Default output format: `json` (this is by default)
 4. Make a new copy of the config file `dan.yml` in `engine/config/` and name it `<yourstage>.yml` and put it in the same folder.
 You will need to replace the instances of `dan` with your own environment name
 5. `./install.sh`
 6. `./setup.sh` and follow the prompts
-7. Open your AWS Cloudformation console and find the stack with name `gamification-infrastructure-<stage>`.
+7. Open your AWS Cloudformation console and find the stack with name `quick-roster-infrastructure-<stage>`.
 Copy the EnvVarKeyArn from the stack Outputs.
 8. Replace the KMSKeyId with your ARN from step 4 (`<yourstage>.yml` file).
 9. Encrypt your environment variables using the `engine/encrypt.sh` (you can run this from the root project directory with `(cd engine && ./decrypt.sh)`)
 9. Dale these changes using the `engine/deploy.sh` (you can run this from the root project directory with `(cd engine && ./deploy.sh)`)